- When will I know how much my charity receives?

 When will I know how much my charity receives?

-On WCCF Gives day, we will post updates on the Washington County Community Foundation website, Facebook, and Twitter as gifts are received.
+On WCCF Gives day, we will post updates on this website, Facebook, and Twitter as gifts are received.
 We encourage everyone to regularly check these pages throughout the day.
+But please understand that all of this information is preliminary.
+It is our objective to verify the contribution totals as soon as possible.

 When will my charity receive the donations?